 This course is designed to meet the requirements as defined by 1910.120(q)(6)(v) for your facility Incident Commanders on the use of the Incident Command System (ICS)/National Incident Management System (NIMS).
 They will learn how the incident command structure is formed to manage emergency incidents at industrial emergency scenes, increase responder safety and more effectively use available resources.
 They will implement key concepts through group activities, computer simulation and table top exercises of crisis events.

 Topics include implementation of the incident command system, facility emergency response plans, risks associated with working in chemical protective, the importance of decontamination and being able to implement the company's decontamination plan.

-Travis is the owner and one of the main program developers for many of E-Med’s courses.
-Travis recently retired as a Division Chief from the Columbia Fire Department with over 25 years of service and is now sharing his passion for teaching and training full-time.
+Travis is the principal owner and one of the main program developers for many of E-Med’s courses.
+Travis retired as an Operations Division Chief from the Columbia Fire Department with over 25 years of service and is now sharing his passion for teaching and training full-time.

-Travis is an accomplished fire service speaker and has conducted multiple international train-the-trainer sessions in Russia, China, Saudi Arabia, and Kuwait.
+Travis is an accomplished fire service conference speaker and has conducted multiple international train-the-trainer sessions in Russia, China, Saudi Arabia, and Kuwait.